frumbert/wp2moodle--wordpress-/README.md

 Requirements:
 -------------
-*mcrypt* needs to be present and available in your php installation.
+*openssl* needs to be present and available in your php installation.

 Licence:
 --------